AlexStory/fluentcli/README.md

 - Better Docs.
 - Flag types: need to parse more than just booleans.
 Want to parse ~single values~ and lists.
 - Possibly convert scalar types to take even more load off of users.
-- Refactoring main program method.
+- Refactoring main program file.
 Too much in it. and Run() method could be lighter.